1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 Allianz Global Assistance offers short-term auto insurance in 45+ countries for rentals.

-🛫 Tip : Always check if your credit card covers basic rental insurance before buying more.
+🛫 Tip: Always check if your credit card covers basic rental insurance before buying more.

-52. Compare Based on Military or Veteran Benefits If you're in the military or a veteran, many companies offer specialized plans.
+If you're in the military or a veteran, many companies offer specialized plans.

 Compare: